oarkflow/scrt/examples/schema_server/README.md

 The script will:

+1. Request `/schemas/bundle?schema=Message` which returns the schema text plus the binary SCRT payload in one round-trip.
-1. Download the schema document via `SchemaHttpClient` (which caches fingerprints).
+2. Parse the schema via `SchemaHttpClient` and decode the bundled payload with the shared metadata.
-2. Fetch `/api/messages?format=text` so it can parse the textual SCRT payload without needing the binary decoder yet.
-3. Decode the rows into typed objects using the same schema metadata.

 You should see output similar to: